reivax-boucoi/Electronic_Load/README.md

 The USB serial interface uses the MCP2221A bridge.
 The display is a classic 16x2 LCD.

-On the analog part, 10mΩ  and 0.2Ω shunt resistors coupled with two W9NK90Z N-ch power MOSFETS.
+On the analog part, 10mΩ  and 0.2Ω shunt resistors are used, coupled with two W9NK90Z N-ch power MOSFETS.
 The heatsink was salvaged from an old graphics card.
-Current regulation is achieved through the help of a MCP6H02 opamp, and a carefull feedback networks which guarantees the specified rise time with no overshoot.
+Current regulation is achieved through the help of a MCP6H02 opamp, and a carefully designed feedback network which guarantees the specified rise time with no overshoot.

 The schematic is available in a pdf and Eagle `.sch` format.
 The layout was done using the Eagle software.
 Gerbers, Eagle project files, top and bottom views are available on the `pcb` folder.
 PCBs were printed using JLCPCB service.